frc6908/JavaForBeginners/Lesson 2 - Primitives/Lesson2Primitives.md

 public char teamRating = 'A';
 ```

 After declaring a variable, you no longer have to specify the type. **The type is only specified when it is declared.
-You can redefine it at any time.**
+At any time, you can only redefine the value of the primitive.**

 ```java
 //Example of redefining a private double called 2018winLossRatio that stores an initial value of 0